Cornelius-Cellier/datamining-clustering/README.md

 # datamining-clustering
-An assignment for the Python introduction course @EDHEC
+An assignment for the datamining course @EDHEC